spf13/cobra/README.md

 ![cobra logo](https://cloud.githubusercontent.com/assets/173412/10886352/ad566232-814f-11e5-9cd0-aa101788c117.png)

-Cobra is both a library for creating powerful modern CLI applications as well as a program to generate applications and command files.
+Cobra is a library for creating powerful modern CLI applications.

 Cobra is used in many Go projects such as [Kubernetes](http://kubernetes.io/), [Hugo](https://gohugo.io), and [Github CLI](https://github.com/cli/cli) to